 Designing a solopreneur business website and blog needs no one but you, the content-marketer solopreneur, even if you have no coding or design background.
 Time was when designing a site used to require special assistance from pricey designers and coders … till we started getting absolutely ready-to-customize-and-run WordPress based site design “themes”.
 Nowadays, it’s all a matter of marginally tweaking the already-99%-ready-theme, and hey presto, you can have a bells and whistles site and blog, that not only looks like a million bucks, but is also mobile-responsive and ready to roll within a matter of minutes or hours.

 What is a ‘theme”?
 A website-cum-blog design theme is a ready to use framework of a fully functional website, created using some dummy text and images.
 Most themes are so easy to customize that childpreneurs are able to handle it!
-In fact, Content Branding & Design, as a science, has become so easy that hardly anyone I know pay someone else to do it.
-Most designers are busy designing the “themes” they can sell, that buyers can themselves tweak or dree up!
+In fact, Content Branding & Design, as a science, has become so easy that hardly anyone I know pays someone else to do it.
+Most designers are busy designing the “themes” they can sell, that buyers can themselves tweak or dress up!

 Choosing and customizing the right website and blog design theme